talkjs/talkjs-examples/firebase/README.md

    ```sh
    firebase init hosting
    ```
    Select to either use an existing Firebase project or create a new one.
-If you create a new one, you'll need to [configure Firebase Cloud Messaging](https://talkjs.com/docs/Features/Notifications/Mobile_Push_Notifications/Configure_FCM/).
+If you create a new one, or you haven't yet set up Firebase Cloud Messaging in the TalkJS dashboard, see [Configure Firebase Cloud Messaging](https://talkjs.com/docs/Features/Notifications/Mobile_Push_Notifications/Configure_FCM/) in our docs.
 1. Answer the prompted questions:
    1. Select to use the default (`public`) as your public directory
    1. Select Yes for "Configure as a single-page app?"